evnm/www/_posts/2016-03-01-pseudo-periodic-time-series-and-how-to-encode-them.md

 ---
 layout: post
+title: Adaptive compression of periodic signals
-title: "Pseudo-periodic time series and how to encode them"
+subtitle: "or: Pseudo-periodic time series and how to encode them"
 date: 2016-03-02
 ---